-To the Board of Directors of Democracy Fund, Inc.
+To the Board of Directors Democracy Fund, Inc.

-We have audited the accompanying financial statements of Democracy Fund, Inc. ("DF"), which comprise the statements of financial position as of December 31, 2014, and the related statements of activities and changes in net assets and of cash flows for the period of inception (February 11, 2014) to December 31, 2014.
+We have audited the accompanying financial statements of Democracy Fund, Inc. ("DF"), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities and changes in net assets and of cash flows for the year then ended and period of inception (February 11, 2014) to December 31, 2014.